Danilqa/react-pdf-cv-template/README.md

 2. Install dependencies: `pnpm install`
 3. Start project in dev mode: `pnpm dev` and open: http://localhost:5173
 4. Fill you data here: `src/cv-document.tsx`
 5. Your PDF is ready!
-Download your PDF by clicking the button on website or `pnpm build`
+Download it by clicking the button on website or `pnpm build`

 ## How to deploy